-FILING YOUR 2022 U.S. TAX RETURN(S)
+FILING YOUR 2023 U.S. TAX RETURN(S)

-The April 18, 2023 deadline to file your 2022 U.S. Form 1040 - U.S. Individual Income Tax Return is quickly approaching.
-However, if you reside outside the U.S. on April 18, 2023, the deadline to file your 2022 U.S. Form 1040 is automatically extended to June 15, 2023.
-Please note that all taxes owing must be paid by April 18, 2023 to avoid any interest and penalties from accruing regardless of your filing deadline.
+The April 15, 2024, deadline to file your 2023 U.S. Form 1040 - U.S. Individual Income Tax Return is quickly approaching.
+However, if you reside outside the U.S. on April 15, 2024, the deadline to file your 2023 U.S. Form 1040 is automatically extended to June 17, 2024.
+Please note that all taxes owing must be paid by April 15, 2024, to avoid any interest and penalties from accruing regardless of your filing deadline.
+Please forward evidence of your payment or receipt of refund to us in order that a foreign tax credit may be claimed on your 2023 Canadian Personal income tax return, if applicable.

-Due to changes in tax laws and the ever-increasing complexity in preparing personal tax returns, please gather your required tax information and submit the information to us no later than March 16, 2023.
+Due to changes in tax laws and the ever-increasing complexity in preparing personal tax returns, please gather your required tax information and submit the information to us no later than March 15, 2024.